UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/qc.md

 It’s probably a good idea to scribble a note next to each line if you didn’t understand what you did.
 If you haven’t seen the command `mkdir` before, check the help page `man mkdir`.

+The above command:

-The above command gave both files to `fastqc`, told it where to write the output (`-o  ̃FastQC`) & requested two threads (`-t 2`).
+1. Gave both files to `fastqc` using `*gz`
+2. Specified where to write the output (`-o  ̃FastQC`) &
-The reports are in the html files, with all of the plots & additional data stored in the zip files.

-To look at the QC report for each file, we can use `firefox`.
+3. Requested two threads (`-t 2`).

+Let's see what we have:

 ```
-cd ~/WGS/rawData/FastQC
+cd ~/WGS/01_rawData/FastQC
 ls -lh
 ```

 The reports are in `html` files, which may be in the `FastQC` directory, or may be in the directories for the individual files, (depending on your version of FastQC).
-Find the `html` files and open using your favourite browser.
+When working on your won data, you'll find the `html` files then open using your favourite browser.
-If you have FileZilla installed, you can download these to your local machine and open them from there.
-Otherwise open them in Ubuntu using the following command.
-(The best browser for those on the VMs is firefox).
+The best browser for those on the VMs is `firefox`, so we can open them in Ubuntu using the following command.

 ```
-firefox *html
+firefox *html &
 ```

+## Inspecting a FastQC Report

-The left hand menu contains a series of click-able links to navigate through the report, with a quick guideline about each section given as a tick, cross of exclamation mark.
+The left hand menu contains a series of click-able links to navigate through the report, with a quick guideline about each section given as a tick, cross or exclamation mark.
 Two hints which may make your inspection of these files easier are:

 1. To zoom out in firefox use the shortcut `Ctrl-`.
 Reset using `Ctrl0` and zoom in using `Ctrl+`